dgroomes/javascript-playground/file/README.md

 # file

-Example usages of the NodeJS file APIs.
+Reading, decoding and writing files in NodeJS.

+## Overview

+This project defines a sample program that uses the NodeJS file APIs like `file`, `ReadStream` and `WriteStream` to read files, decode the text content and write files.
+Follow the source code closely to learn these concepts in more depth.

 ## Instructions

-Follow these instructions to run the example programs:
+Follow these instructions to run the example program.

 1. Run the program
-  * `./file.js`
+  * ```shell
+    ./file.js
+    ```
+1. Inspect the output
+  * The files `copy-of-README.md` and `copy-of-with-substitutions-README.md` should be created in the current directory.
+    These files are ignored by Git.

 ## Wish List